Himalaya Wellness Wins at ET Retail Awards for Loyalty Excellence, Powered by Capillary

 Loyalty has always been a battlefield for brands, but the fight isn’t what it used to be.
 Consumers are no longer just looking for discounts or collecting points—they want real, meaningful connections with the brands they engage with.

 As we move into 2025, businesses face a stark reality: traditional loyalty programs are losing relevance.
-Our survey of 200 U.S. consumers reveals a growing disconnect between customer expectations and what brands deliver.
+To gain deeper insights into this shift, we associated with YouGov to survey 200 U.S. consumers, uncovering a growing disconnect between customer expectations and what brands deliver.
 This article explores the key trends, challenges, and innovative engagement strategies that will define the future of customer loyalty in the coming years.

 The Loyalty Crisis: Consumers Are Tuning Out